 The seller’s shipping company holds responsibility for the cost of goods until it arrives at the customs port nearest the buyer.
 Minimum insurance and all freight to the port of entry are included in the prices quoted to the buyer.
 The buyer is then responsible for the shipment from the point of delivery which includes unloading charges and any further shipping from that point.

-The large majority of our customers (98%) prefer that we quote them CIF terms, ie CIF Chicago, or CIF Los Angeles.
+The large majority of our customers prefer that we quote them in CIF terms.
 This saves them the hassle of finding their own freight company, or paying a higher price for the freight from an unknown shipping company.
-Chinese companies often get lower shipping rates as they know the business culture in China and have more connections than an American.
+Chinese companies often get lower shipping rates as they know the business culture in China which helps them negotiate better rates.

 Having our partners in China handle the freight also streamlines the shipping process and saves time, which lets you get your product quicker and more cost effectively.

 Learn more about how we can help you import your product from China here.